-The free version is single player.
-However, it was designed for multi-player.
-If multi-player is your thing, download the paid version!
-This game can be played by up to 6 players, any of which may be a human or a computer.
+You can play single player or multi player.
+All games may have up to 6 players, any of which may be a human or a computer.

 Starting a New Game

 When starting a game you must choose a race.
 There are several predefined races from which you may choose.
 Alternatively you may design your own 'custom' race.
 On the Game Setup window, select the race you want.
 Each race has a description.
 On the right there is a list of all the options that make that races character.
 You may accept the predefined race characteristics or modify them to make your own 'custom' race.